microsoft/customer-insights-azure-data-workshop/lab04.md

 # Summary

-In this lab, you signed into Azure Machine Learning Studio, create a datastore connect to a SQL database, prepared the data, trained two models, evaluated the accuracy of the models, and sent the output of those models to Blob Storage to be accessed by other Microsoft resources.
+In this lab, you signed into Azure Machine Learning Studio, created a datastore connected to a SQL database, prepared the data, trained two models, evaluated the accuracy of the models, and sent the output of those models to Blob Storage to be accessed by other Microsoft resources.
 Classification tasks can easily be performed with Azure ML